ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Note that sometimes the Verifier and Relying Party are not separate and thus there is no need for a protocol to carry Attestation Results.

-### Relationship between Attestation Evidence and Attestation Results {#relationship}
+### Relationship between Evidence and Attestation Results {#relationship}

-Any claim defined in this document or in the IANA CWT or JWT registry may be used in Attestation Evidence or Attestation Results.
+Any claim defined in this document or in the IANA CWT or JWT registry may be used in Evidence or Attestation Results.

-The relationship of claims in Attestation Results to Attestation Evidence is fundamentally governed by the Verifier and the Verifier's Policy.
+The relationship of claims in Attestation Results to Evidence is fundamentally governed by the Verifier and the Verifier's Policy.

-A common use case is for the Verifier and its Policy to perform checks, calculations and processing with Attestation Evidence as the input to produce a summary result in Attestation Results that indicates the overall health and status of the entity.
+A common use case is for the Verifier and its Policy to perform checks, calculations and processing with Evidence as the input to produce a summary result in Attestation Results that indicates the overall health and status of the entity.
-For example, measurements in Attestation Evidence may be compared to Reference Values the results of which are represented as a simple pass/fail in Attestation Results.
+For example, measurements in Evidence may be compared to Reference Values the results of which are represented as a simple pass/fail in Attestation Results.

-It is also possible that some claims in the Attestation Evidence will be forwarded unmodified to the Relying Party in Attestation Results.
+It is also possible that some claims in the Evidence will be forwarded unmodified to the Relying Party in Attestation Results.
 This forwarding is subject to the Verifier's implementation and Policy.
 The Relying Party should be aware of the Verifier's Policy to know what checks it has performed on claims it forwards.